dogukanacet/movieApp-react-redux/README.md

 # Getting Started with Create React App

-This is a movie website that i've created with react.
+This is a movie project that i've created with react.
 You can search movies and find informations about selected movie.

 ## Preview